Creating Tests

 At the top of the page you will find a button to create a new test.

-- Choose a Detected Test or Create your own.
+- Choose a Suggested Test or Create your own.

-Detected tests - Select a detected test from the list and click continue
+Suggested tests - Select a suggested test from the list and click continue

-Create your own test - Enter a freetext objective for the test
+Create your own test - Fill in the details for your test

 - Review the generated test